TiagoTT/OSQA-Shibboleth/README.md

 ### Authentication module

+This is how I started:

-I read the other authentication modules, found in:
+1. I read the other authentication modules, found in:
-    forum_modules/
+    `forum_modules/`

-I read the authentication process code, found in:
+2. I read the authentication process code, found in:
-    forum/views/auth.py
+    `forum/views/auth.py`

-I have added a directory for this new module and placed an empty init file:
+3. I have added a directory for this new module and placed an empty init file:
-    forum_modules/shibbolethauth/
-    forum_modules/shibbolethauth/__init__.py
+    `forum_modules/shibbolethauth/`
+    `forum_modules/shibbolethauth/__init__.py`

-Then I coded the authentication module itself in:
+4. Then I coded the authentication module itself in:
-    forum_modules/shibbolethauth/authentication.py
+    `forum_modules/shibbolethauth/authentication.py`

 This is how the module operates:
 1. The module checks for the Shibboleth session ID variable, and proceeds if it is present.